Jacqueline Hebert, MD, FRCPC

 Dr. Hebert leads the interdisciplinary clinical team that performs upper limb Targeted Reinnervation (TR) surgery in Edmonton, Alberta, Canada.
-Her research team studies advanced motor control and sensory feedback systems for upper limb myoelectric devices, under a group of projects known as "Bionic Limbs for Improved Natural Control" or "BLINC".
-Research interests also include using technology to quantify and improve outcomes following limb amputation.
+Her research team studies advanced motor control and sensory feedback systems for upper limb myoelectric devices, with a focus on using technology to quantify and improve outcomes following limb amputation.
 Dr. Hebert is also the Program Director for the NSERC CREATE in Sensory Motor Rehabilitative Technology (SMART), a new industry-informed, interdisciplinary training program which equips trainees with the practical knowledge essential to succeed in a rapidly adapting, team-based technological environment and inclusive society.

-Myoelectric prostheses have recently undergone extensive developments in their complexity and movement patterns, yet controlling these devices can be difficult as they lack the sensory feedback provided by traditional body powered prostheses.
+Myoelectric prostheses have undergone extensive developments in their complexity and movement patterns, yet controlling these devices can be difficult as they lack the sensory feedback provided by traditional body powered prostheses.
 With targeted muscle reinnervation surgery, sensory nerves are relocated into the skin so that when touched on part of the reinnervated skin, the patient feels as though they are being touched on their missing limb.
 In previous work the BLINC group has shown that this restored hand map can be harnessed to provide feedback to the patient such that when they grip something with a robotic hand, a tactor pushes into their reinnervated skin and they feel as if they are gripping the object directly.
 We have also shown that movement sensations can be transmitted back to the user, reducing visual attention and normalizing visuomotor behaviour.